Substitutions on compact alphabets: Abstract

 \section{Abstract}

-We develop a general theory of continuous substitutions on compact Hausdorff alphabets.
-Focussing on implications of primitivity, we provide a self-contained introduction to the topological dynamics of their subshifts.
-We then reframe questions from ergodic theory in terms of spectral properties of the corresponding substitution operator.
-The standard Perron--Frobenius theory in finite dimensions is no longer applicable.
-To overcome this, we exploit the theory of positive operators on Banach lattices.
-As an application, we identify computable criteria that guarantee quasi-compactness of the substitution operator and hence unique ergodicity of the associated subshift.
+We develop a systematic approach to continuous substitutions on compact Hausdorff alphabets.
+Focussing on implications of irreducibility and primitivity, we highlight important features of the topological dynamics of their (generalised) subshifts.
+We then reframe questions from ergodic theory in terms of spectral properties of a corresponding substitution operator.
+This requires an extension of standard Perron--Frobenius theory to the setting of Banach lattices.
+As an application, we identify computable criteria that guarantee quasi-compactness of the substitution operator.
+This allows unique ergodicity to be verified for several classes of examples.
+For instance, it follows that every primitive and constant length substitution on an alphabet with an isolated point is uniquely ergodic, a result which fails when there are no isolated points.